GSDR Dialogues for Sustainability

 The GSDR Dialogues for Sustainability offer a hands-on exchange format for practitioners of the 2030 Agenda for Sustainable Development including representatives of governments, adacemia, social society and business.

-The dialogue format will focus on one special topic per session.
+These questions will be applied to one special topic per session.
 For this we invite special guests to briefly share their insights and perspectives.
 Ignited by this, we give room for an in-depth discussion with all participants, with the opportunity to put your questions on the table.
 The exchange shall contribute to a better understanding of the variety of topics, policies, strategies, technologies, approaches and different perspectives related to the GSDR and the pathway to a sustainable future.
 We hope this format will inspire and motivate meaningful follow-up in the Decade of Action and Delivery of the 2030 Agenda.

 Topics are centered around operationalizing the key messages of the Global Sustainable Development Report (GSDR) 2019 as well as sharing research activities of the new Independent Group of Scientists working on the GSDR 2023.
 More importantly, topics addressed during the Dialogues for Sustainability tackle crucial challenges and urgent questions that we must face in order to co-create the future we want.